dogusyuksel/extended-grep/README.md

 <!-- LIMITS -->
 <h2 id="limitations"> Limitations</h2>

-All limitations are numeric and can be modified in "main.h" file.

 * PIXEL_WIDTH:      Used to determine one graph column's width
 * EMPTY_WIDTH:        Used to determine empty pixels between each graph column
 * IMAGE_HEIGHT:     Used to limit image height
 * IMAGE_MAX_WIDTH:  Used to limit image width
 * ONE_LINE_MAX_LEN: Used to limit one line lenght in the log file